-A: Most manufacturers come out with several new models of irons each year, however, iron sets often last beyond 5 season when properly cared for.
+A: Most manufacturers come out with several new models of forged or cavity back blade irons each year, however, best blade irons often last beyond 5 season when properly cared for.
 Irons should be replaced if their club faces begin to brown or if the grooves become visably worn.

 Q: Where is the sweet spot on irons?

 A: Each golf club has that spot that produces the maximum performance for your swing.
 This spot is located on the CG for each club.
 For blade irons, this center is most commonly directly behind the center of the club face.

 Bladed model irons frequently push the CG slightly heel side to help golfers reduce hooks and hit straighter golf shots.
 Hitting the golf club in the middle is recommended regardless of your choice of club.